-When an application creates output for a Print Queue, it uses the Print Queue Format to determine which type of print data must be created for the Print Queue Item.
-The preferred format is PDF, since only for this format it is possible to (pre)view the print document in the Print Queue Fiori App.
+When an application creates output for a print queue, it uses the print queue format to determine which type of print data must be created for the print queue item.

-Physical printing of documents from a Print Queue is done by installing and configuring a Windows software named “SAP Cloud Print Manager” (SAP CPM) on the client side:
+Physical printing of documents from a print queue is done by installing and configuring a print client.
+By default, SAP delivers a Windows software named “SAP Cloud Print Manager” (CPM):

-CPM fetches print data contained in Print Queue Items by establishing an HTTPS connection via the internet to the SAP Cloud System.
-A Print Queue must be mapped to a locally installed CPM in order to print items from that queue.
-One CPM instance can fetch several Print Queues at the same time!
+CPM fetches print data contained in print queue items by establishing an HTTPS connection via the internet to the SAP system.
+A print queue must be mapped to a locally installed CPM in order to print items from that queue.
+One CPM instance can fetch several print queues at the same time.

-For other formats (such as PCL5, PostScript), the print data file received from the SAP S/4HANA Cloud Edition backend is “passed-through” to the physical printer via the Windows print queue, the Windows Printer Driver is not used in this case.
-For proper printout, the printer must support the printer language chosen for the Print Queue, e.g. a print document from a PCL5 Print Queue can only print correctly on a printer that supports PCL5 printer language.
+For other formats (such as PCL5, PostScript), the print data file received from the SAP system backend is “passed-through” to the physical printer via the Windows print queue.
+The Windows printer driver is not used in this case.
+For proper printout, the printer must support the printer language chosen for the print queue, e.g. a print document from a PCL5 print queue can only print correctly on a printer that supports PCL5 printer language.

 SAP CPM not only allows to map a print queue to a Windows Printer, but it also allows to save print data to a local directory.